nextstrain/ncov/narratives/ncov_sit-rep_2020-03-27.md

 We do not yet have viral genomes from Iran.
 However, we do have sequences from many cases with reported travel to Iran.
 <br><br>
-Most of the Iranian-linked cases nest within the clade shown here.
+Most sequences with travel history to Iran group together, suggesting that a lot of the Iranian cases were--at least initially--derived from a single introduction into Iran.
 <br><br>
-Most sequences with travel history to Iran group together, suggesting that a lot of the Iranian cases were (at least) initially derived from a single introduction into Iran.
+At the very bottom of the tree, we see a new sequence from a woman in Pakistan with reported travel to Iran.
-Interestingly, this case is an outgroup to all of the other cases that we know about from Iran.
+Interestingly, this case is an outgroup to the the other cases that we know about from Iran, but was sampled around the same time.
 <br><br>
 This is consistent with a possible second transmission chain within Iran, although more samples are needed to confirm.
 <!-- There is no right side text -->